18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/planning-an-ml-project/index.md

 ![planning][planning]

-Before deep diving into the ML system design, today in this post, we will go through a plan of an ML project by answering four questions.
+Before deep-diving into the ML system design, today in this post, we will go through a plan of an ML project by answering four questions.
 These four questions will help us to get an idea of what we should concern about and what expectations we should set.
 The four questions include:

 - Is an ML solution appropriate for my problem?
 - Is my data ready for ML?